figgyfigs/Budget-Tracker/README.md

 # Budget-Tracker
-Javascript project that keeps track of expenses.
+Javascript project that keeps track of expenses and income.